Top 6 Business Negotiation Strategy | Chris Voss

 Tactical Empathy | Negotiation Strategy #1

-Empathy is becoming completely aware of the other side’s perspective.
+Empathy is understanding the other person’s perspective.

-TACTICAL EMPATHY
+TACTICAL EMPATHY:

 The deliberate influencing of your negotiating counterpart’s emotions for the ultimate purpose of building trust-based influence and securing deals.
+The ways you employ your voice, labels, mirrors, and dynamic silence all contribute to tactical empathy. – Chris Voss, The Master Class

 This technique of tactical empathy can be applied with this simple 3-step process

-• And it should be combined with upward (inquiring) or downward (understanding) inflections.
+Chris recommends using a soothing tone combined with upward (inquiring) or downward (understanding) inflections.

 Mirroring | Negotiation Strategy #2